 Districts, regions and the Unitarian Universalist Association (UUA) offer extensive leadership development throughout the year on various topics related to youth ministry and advising.
 Districts and regions also offer their own in-person training and gatherings .
 Ask your district or regional staff how to host a Chrysalis training for advisors and youth.
 Discover continuing education with Renaissance Modules for Religious Educators.

 Learn strategies and techniques for including youth with special needs at Including People with Special Needs in Religious Education.
 Learn about ministry with youth of color and LGBT* youth at Identity Formation.
 Consider joining small group ministry to meet your spiritual needs outside of youth group.

 Keep Youth Ministry Safe

 Growing, healthy teens depend on adults to maintain a safe environment.
 Become familiar with your congregation’s Safe Congregations policy which will outline what you need to do to ensure the safety of the youth you work with.
 Familiarize yourself with the latest in Youth Safety: Policies, Procedures and Covenant.

 Co-create a covenant with your youth group so people understand and can practice how they aspire to be together.
 Ask your religious educator or minister for your congregation’s behavioral guidelines and code of ethics to ensure all participants follow rules and understand consequences.
 (As examples, the UUA uses these behavioral guidelines and code of ethics for their events.)

 Support Youth Leaders

 We think our youth are our present, not just our future.
 We value youth leadership at all levels of our movement.
 Encourage youth leadership in your congregation (PDF).
-Explore how to include youth in your congregation's governance.
 Help your youth get connected to trainings and events so they can hone their leadership skills and meet other youth leaders.
-Encourage a youth leader in your life to join the Luminary Leaders program and write an endorsement for them.
+Encourage a youth leader in your life to join the Luminary Leaders program.